A Somewhat Guide to Irish Slang

 Irish Slang and Sayings

-Craic (pronounced like crack) is an Irish (Gaelic) word that means fun.
+Craic (pronounced like crack) is an Irish word that means fun.
 Craic is also a common greeting in Ireland.
-Asking someone, “what’s the crack?” is like asking “how’s it going?
+Asking someone, “what’s the craic?” is like asking “how’s it going?
 What have you been up to lately?”
 You’ll hear people talk about “good craic” and “that was some craic,” etc. It’s like saying “that was a good time.”
 Of course the first time I heard someone talk about good craic I thought they were referring to drugs, until I learned what craic meant.
 Out of all the sayings I heard in Ireland craic is the most common.

 This means something is really good or excellent.
 “That concert was deadly.”

 Pretty easy to this one out.
-It’s a term for idiot or eejit.
+It’s a term for idiot.
 “The tourist was being an eejit in Temple Bar.”

-Another Irish/Gaelic saying (pronounced like fall-cha).
+Another Irish saying (pronounced like fall-cha).
 This means welcome.
 If you’re staying in a hotel or going on a guided tour you’ll probably hear this.

 It’s like saying “good job” or “good for you.”
 As in, “fair play to you for getting that promotion.”

 Another term for an apartment.
-You’ll see the word apartment used sometimes to, but you’ll often see flat as well.
+You’ll see the word apartment used sometimes, but you’ll often see flat as well.

 A gaff is another term for a house.
 My roommate was telling me he was going to help his dad “fix up the gaff” and I had to ask him what he was talking about.

-I know this isn’t unique to Ireland, but you’ll hear it a lot here.
+I know this isn’t unique to Ireland, but you’ll hear this a lot here.
 It’s another word for that’s good or great.
 “Oh that’s grand” “Thanks that’ll be grand” “Oh you’re grand.”
 “Oh it’s grand like.”
 I loved hearing people say grand.
 It’s sounds so much better than just saying, “that’s nice.”

 Short for million.
 You’ll usually hear it when someone says something like, “thanks a mil.”